g0urav-hustler/PCB-Fault-Detection-Webapp/README.md

 ## PCB Fault Detection

-This is the web page for the application
+This is the web page for the PCB-Fault-Detection application.
+It was deployed to hugging face spaces.